-- 1) where feasible, ensure that educational programs in the correctional facility are coordinated with the student's home school, particularly with respect to a student with an individualized education program under Bart B of the Individuals with Disabilities education Act; - 2) if the child or youth is identified as in need of special education services while in the correctional facility, notify the local school of the child or youth of such need; - 3) where feasible, provide transition assistance to help the child or youth stay in school, including coordination of services for the family, counseling assistance in accessing drug and alcohol abuse prevention programs, tutoring, and family counseling; - 4) provide support programs that encourage children and youth who have dropped out of school to reenter school once their term at the correctional facility has been completed, or provide such children and youth with the skills necessary to gain employment or seek a secondary school diploma or its recognized equivalent; - 5) work to ensure that the correctional facility is staffed with teachers and other qualified staff ho are trained to work with children and youth with disabilities taking into consideration the unique needs of such children and youth; - 6) ensure that educational programs in the correctional facility are related to assisting students to meet high academic achievement standards; - 7) to the extent possible, use technology to assist in coordinating educational programs between the correctional facility and the community school; - 8) where feasible, involve parents in the efforts to improve the educational achievement of their children and prevent the further involvement of such children in delinquent activities;
+- a. where feasible, ensure that educational programs in juvenile justice facilities are coordinated with the student's home school, particularly with respect to a student with an Individual Education Plan (IEP) under Part B of the Individuals with Disabilities Education Act; - b. if the child or youth is identified as in need of special education services while in a juvenile justice facility, notify the local school of the child or youth with such need; - c. where feasible, provide transition assistance to help the child or youth stay in school, to include coordination of services for the family, counseling, assistance in accessing drug and alcohol abuse prevention programs, tutoring, and family counseling; - d. provide support programs that encourage children and youth who have dropped out of school to reenter school and attain a regular high school diploma once their term at a juvenile justice facility has been completed, or provide such children and youth with the skills necessary to gain employment or seek a secondary school diploma or its recognized equivalent; - e. work to ensure that juvenile justice facilities are staffed with teachers and other qualified staff who are trained to work with children and youth with disabilities taking into consideration the unique needs of such children and youth: - f. ensure that educational programs in the juvenile justice facilities are related to assisting students to meet the challenging State academic standards: - g. to the extent possible, use technology to assist in coordinating educational programs between the juvenile justice facility and the community school: - h. where feasible, involve parents in efforts to improve the educational achievement of their child and prevent the further involvement of such youth in delinquent activities:

-- 9) coordinate funds received under this subpart with other local, State, and Federal funds available to provide services to participating children and youth, such as funds made available under title I of Public Law 105-220, and vocational and technical education funds; - 10) coordinate programs operated under this subpart with activities funded under the Juvenile Justice and Delinquency Prevention Act of 1974 and other comparable programs, if applicable; and - 11) if appropriate, work with local business to develop training, curriculum-based youth entrepreneurship education, and mentoring programs for children and youth.
+- i. coordinate funds received under this subpart with other local.
+State, and Federal funds available to provide services to participating children and youth, such as funds made available under Title I of Public Law 105-220, and career and technical education funds; - j. coordinate programs operated under this subpart with activities funded under the Juvenile Justice and Delinquency Prevention Act of 1974 and other comparable programs, if applicable; - k. if appropriate, work with local businesses to develop training, curriculum-based youth entrepreneurship education, and mentoring programs for children and youth: - upon the child's or youth's entry into the juvenile justice facility, work with the child's or youth's family members and the local educational agency that most recently provided services to the child or youth (if applicable) to ensure that any relevant and appropriate academic records and plans not provided to probation staff during the commitment staffing process regarding the continuation of educational services for such child or youth are shared jointly between the juvenile justice facility and local educational agency in order to facilitate the transition of such children and youth between the local educational agency and the juvenile justice facility; and - m. upon discharge from a juvenile justice facility, ensure consultation occurs between the local educational agency and the juvenile justice facility for a period jointly determined necessary to coordinate educational services so as to minimize disruption to the child's or youth's achievement.